ecanoc/devart-template/project_summary.md

 ## Authors
-- Estefanía Cano, ecanoc
-- Julia A Cano
+- Estefanía Cano & Julia A Cano

 ## Description
 VISUAL SOUND comes from a combination of shared and individual interests of the authors.
 Estefanía is a musician and engineer working with audio technology, and Julia is an architect and designer working with code as a design and aesthetic tool.